 On August 28 1963 Dr Martin Luther King stood in front of the crowd at the Lincoln Memorial in Washington DC and made one of the most famous speeches of the 20th century.
-It’s worth noting that most newspapers of the time hardly noticed the phrase “I have a dream” and seemed to be more thankful that the 200,000 assembled “negroes” hadn’t razed the capital city to the ground.
-In Baltimore, just 40 miles away from the Lincoln Memorial where King had spoken, a rich white man aged 24 and called William Devereux Zantzinger was being sentenced for killing a black barmaid with a cane.
+It seems odd today, but most newspapers of the time hardly noticed the phrase “I have a dream” although many were unable to hide their relief that the 200,000 assembled “negroes” hadn’t razed the capital city to the ground.
+On exactly the same day, in Baltimore just 40 miles away from the Lincoln Memorial where King had spoken, William Devereux Zantzinger was being sentenced for killing a black barmaid with a cane.
 Nowadays his name has generally been forgotten, although, and courtesy of Bob Dylan, the name of the black woman he killed certainly hasn’t.

 Bob Dylan was two years younger than Zantzinger when he wrote The Lonesome Death of Hattie Carroll – his famous commentary on 1960s American racism.
 In 1963, when Hattie Carroll was killed, Charles County was still strictly segregated by race.

 According to press accounts of Zantzinger’s trial, he and his wife, Jane, arrived at the dance, a charity event called the Spinsters’ Ball, at the Emerson Hotel on Friday evening, February 8 1963.
-He was in top hat, white tie and tails – attire with which a cane is optional.
+Zantzinger was in top hat, white tie and tails – attire often accompanied with a cane.
 Unlike other guests, Zantzinger didn’t check his cane at the door because, as he said: “I was having lots of fun with it, tapping everybody.”
 Tapping turned to hitting; a bellboy named George Gessell said Zantzinger struck him on the arm, and a waitress named Ethel Hill said Zantzinger argued with her and struck her several times across the buttocks.

 At about 1:30am, he ordered a drink from Hattie Carroll, one of the barmaids.
 When she didn’t bring it immediately, he cursed at her.
 Carroll replied: “I’m hurrying as fast as I can.”
 Zantzinger said: “I don’t have to take that kind of shit off a nigger,” and struck her on the shoulder with the cane.
 Soon after, Carroll said: “I feel deathly ill, that man has upset me so.”
 She then collapsed and was taken to the hospital.